 Enrolling in Army ROTC is not, strictly speaking, joining the Army.
 You will not be sent to boot camp.
-However, the primary purpose of the Army ROTC program is to produce its Officers, so you must agree to serve as Officers in the Army after graduation in order to go through the entire program, or if you have received an ROTC scholarship.
-Enrolling in the ROTC Basic Course (the first two years of college) does NOT obligate you to serve unless you have also received a scholarship.
+However, the primary purpose of the Arm ROTC program is to produce its Officers, so you must agree to serve as Officers in the Army after graduation in order to go through the entire program, or if you have received an ROTC scholarship.
+Enrolling in the ROTC Basic Course (the first two years of college) does NOT obligate you to serve unless you have already received a scholarship

 Scholarship winners must serve for four years; non-scholarship Cadets who enroll in the ROTC Advanced Course must serve for three years.
 All who graduate and complete ROTC training are commissioned as Second Lieutenants in the U.S. Army.

 What good is Army ROTC for a career outside the Army?